-This post is brought to you by Melissa & Doug, written by our Blog Ambassador Stacy Teet.
+This one of a kind birthday party post is brought to you by Melissa & Doug, written by our Blog Ambassador Stacy Teet.

 I love asking my kids, “How do you want to celebrate your special day?” – Stacy

-Birthday parties are so much fun, but what do you do when your child’s imagination doesn’t quite fit into a typical birthday theme?
-How do you create a one of a kind birthday?
+Birthday parties are so much fun, but what do you do when your child’s imagination doesn’t quite fit into a typical birthday party theme?
+How do you create a one of a kind birthday party?

 You won’t find any Princess parties at our house.
 So far, this one tends to stick with all things zebra, ninja, or arts and crafts related.
 Last year’s theme was a Rainbow Unicorn Ninja Party, and this year my future Project Runway all-star wanted a Zebra Fashion Design party.
 How could I resist?